BeSimple/FormExtraBundle/README.markdown

 This repository hosts FormExtraBundle that do not belong to the core of Symfony2 but can be nonetheless interesting to share with other developers.

-Fork this repository, add your extension, and request a pull.
+Fork this repository, add your extension, and send a pull request.

 ## Installation